radekskrabucha/fitness-tracker-be/README.md

      - `NODE_ENV`: Set to 'development' (can be changed to 'production' or 'test' as needed)
      - `LOG_LEVEL`: Set to 'debug' (can be adjusted to 'trace', 'info', 'warn', 'error', 'fatal', or 'silent' as needed)
      - `PORT`: Set to 4000 (can be changed if you want to use a different port)
-   - Uses the `hono-openapi-app` image we built earlier
+   - Uses the `fitness-tracker-be` image we built earlier

 Note: Make sure you have Docker and Docker Compose installed on your system before running these commands.